 I can’t believe it is almost the end of April now!
 Spring has just finally started to peek her head and as I write this I can hear the first birds chirping and we are enjoying our third sunny day in a row!
 With spring and summer comes more entertaining (for me, anyway).
 While I love to have friends over and hang with them outside, it isn’t quite that warm yet.
 So I took it on myself to bring some spring indoors over the weekend in the best way that I know how – with flowers!
-I set up a spring table setting and whipped up an easy brunch.
+I set up a spring brunch table setting and whipped up an easy brunch.

 I’ve never been one to enjoy going out for brunch (I know, shocking!) but eating in and having friends over is my fave.
-A light cocktail, a meal that’s a perfect combo of savory and sweet, and an opportunity to make a lovely table setting.
+A light cocktail, a meal that’s a perfect combo of savory and sweet, and an opportunity to make a lovely brunch table setting.
 When I look at it that way, what’s not to like about brunch?!

-Putting together an elegant brunch table setting doesn’t have to be complicated and it doesn’t have to cost an arm and a leg either!
+Putting together an elegant brunch table setting doesn’t have to be complicated and it doesn’t have to cost an arm and a leg either.
 I’ve teamed up with E.D.SMITH to inspire you to host an elegant spring brunch too.
 Growing up in the Niagara Region, E.D.SMITH jams and spreads were a staple in my family fridge.
 I remember passing their processing facility on my way to riding lessons and being almost star struck at the fact that this big company that I saw in the grocery store was made so close to my home.
 Now, 20 years later, I still always have a jar of E.D.SMITH in my fridge – it’s a must in my morning yogurt parfaits!

 I used the E.D.SMITH Triple Fruit Spreads to make some delicious ricotta toasts for our brunch.
-Today I’m sharing 3 unique and delicious ricotta toast recipes as well as my best tips and tricks for putting together an elegant spring table setting.
+Today I’m sharing 3 unique and delicious ricotta toast recipes as well as my best tips and tricks for putting together an elegant brunch table setting.
 These tips would work for a family get together, a baby or bridal shower, and most definitely for a brunch!